-For part-time LL.M. students and other students who may be working during the day, we encourage you to book an appointment with us using Acuity Scheduling and note that you will need to conduct it over the phone.
+For part-time LL.M. students and other students who may be working during the day, we encourage you to book an appointment with us using Acuity Scheduling and note that you will need to conduct it over the phone or Zoom.
 If you must make an appointment outside of working hours, please e-mail us at the Office of Graduate Careers to set up an appointment outside of this scheduling system.

 - For questions regarding receiving course credit for and/or the procedure for getting approval of an externship, please contact Molly Jackson, the Externship Program Coordinator, at firstname.lastname@example.org.